East Brisbane tooth pain assessment

 Toothache is a symptom, not a diagnosis.
 The right treatment depends on what is causing the pain and whether the tooth can be stabilised or saved.

-Tooth decay or deep cavity
+Decay or a deep cavity

 Dental infection or abscess

 An infected tooth may cause throbbing pain, pressure, swelling, pus, bad taste or tenderness when biting.
+If swelling is present, read our dental infection guide.

-Cracked tooth
+Cracked or broken tooth

-Gum inflammation or periodontal problem
+Gum inflammation

 Calming natural light and green view at EasyCare Family Dental East Brisbane